promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output-sub LOCATION`: Specify where to save the generated sub-prompt.
+The default file name is `sub_<basename>.prompt`.
 If an environment variable `PDD_SPLIT_SUB_PROMPT_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--output-modified LOCATION`: Specify where to save the modified prompt.
+The default file name is `modified_<basename>.prompt`.
 If an environment variable `PDD_SPLIT_MODIFIED_PROMPT_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--output-cost LOCATION`: Specify where to save the cost estimation report.
+The default file name is `cost_<basename>.txt`.
 If an environment variable `PDD_SPLIT_COST_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.

 ## Output Location Specification